slaxman/TokenExchange/README.md

 - Extract the files to the Nxt installation directory

-- Copy sample.token-exchange.properties to the 'conf' subdirectory of the NRS application data directory and rename it to token-exchange.properties.
+- Copy token-exchange.properties to the 'conf' subdirectory of the NRS application data directory.
 Fill in the configuration parameters for your installation.
+Read access should be restricted to the NRS application.

 - Add 'addons/lib/*' to the java classpath when starting NRS
     - Linux and Mac: -cp classes:lib/*:conf:addons/classes:addons/lib/*
     - Windows: -cp classes;lib\*conf;addons\classes;addons\lib\*

 - Add 'nxt.addOns=org.ScripterRon.TokenExchange.TokenAddon' to nxt.properties.
 If you have multiple add-ons, separate each add-on name by a semi-colon

+- Add 'blocknotify' and 'walletnotify' to bitcoin.conf.
+Sample shell scripts are included in the TokenExchange directory.
+Copy them to a directory of your choice and set the administrator password for your NRS server.
+Read access should be restricted to the bitcoind application.
+For example:
+    - blocknotify=/path-to-script/blocknotify.sh %s
+    - walletnotify=/path-to-script/walletnotify.sh %s

 Build